 Chapter 1 - Purpose and Background

-Section 245 of the Immigration and Nationality Act (INA) allows certain foreign nationals who are physically present in the United States to adjust status to that of a lawful permanent resident (LPR).
+Section 245 of the Immigration and Nationality Act (INA) allows certain aliens who are physically present in the United States to adjust status to that of a lawful permanent resident (LPR).
 Most adjustment applicants file their adjustment of status applications based on INA 245(a).

 The Immigration Act of 1924 required all intending immigrants to obtain an immigrant visa at a U.S. embassy or consulate abroad (commonly known as “consular processing”).
-A foreign national physically present in the United States could not become an LPR without leaving the United States to consular process abroad.
+An alien physically present in the United States could not become an LPR without leaving the United States to consular process abroad.

-By 1935, immigration authorities had developed an administrative process of “pre-examination” that enabled a foreign national temporarily in the United States to obtain LPR status more quickly and easily.
-Pre-examination consisted of an official determination in the United States of the foreign national’s eligibility for an immigrant visa, the immigrant’s travel to Canada or elsewhere for an arranged immigrant visa appointment at a U.S. consulate, and the immigrant’s prompt return and admission to the United States as a LPR.
+By 1935, immigration authorities had developed an administrative process of “pre-examination” that enabled an alien temporarily in the United States to obtain LPR status more quickly and easily.
+Pre-examination consisted of an official determination in the United States of the alien’s eligibility for an immigrant visa, the immigrant’s travel to Canada or elsewhere for an arranged immigrant visa appointment at a U.S. consulate, and the immigrant’s prompt return and admission to the United States as a LPR.
 From 1935 to 1950, the government processed over 45,000 pre-examination cases.

-In 1952, Congress made the pre-examination process unnecessary by creating INA 245, which allowed eligible foreign nationals to obtain LPR status through adjustment of status without leaving the United States.
+In 1952, Congress made the pre-examination process unnecessary by creating INA 245, which allowed eligible aliens to obtain LPR status through adjustment of status without leaving the United States.
 Congress indicated that adjustment should be used for purposes of family unity or otherwise be in the public interest.

 Over time, Congress revised and consolidated the eligibility requirements for adjustment of status into the current INA 245(a).
 The bars, restrictions, and special considerations to adjustment are found in INA 245(c) through INA 245(k).
 Applicable inadmissibility grounds, including public safety and security concerns are found in INA 212.

 The guidance in this Policy Manual part only addresses adjustment of status under INA 245(a).
-Certain foreign nationals may be eligible to adjust under other provisions of law, as detailed in other parts of this volume.
+Certain aliens may be eligible to adjust under other provisions of law, as detailed in other parts of this volume.

 INA 245(c) – Bars to adjustment of status